ansible-autobott/docs/content/docs/Guides/Servarr.md

   - name: "torrents"
     comment: "Download dir"
     path: "/media/torrent"
-    owner: "smbmedia"  # select a common dummy user,
+    owner: "debian-transmission"
     group:  "smbmedia"  # all servarr users need to be part of this group
-    mode: "2770" # 2xxx sets the setgid bit to ensure created files and dirs Inherit the group of the parent directory
+    # 2xxx sets the setgid bit to ensure created
+    # files and dirs Inherit the group of the parent directory
+    mode: "2770"
     # this block ensure that files created through samba are consistent
     force_user: "smbmedia"
     force_group: "smbmedia"